kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	-	they are often a building block for more complex designs

 Most often we have two or more factors that affect our response variable, :math:`y`.
 In this section we consider the case when these factors are at two levels.
-Some examples: operate at low and high pH, long operating times or short times, use catalyst A or B, use mixing system A or B.  The general guidance is to choose the low and high values at the extreme levels of normal operation.
+Some examples: operate at low and high pH, long operating times or short times, use catalyst A or B, use mixing system A or B.  The general guidance is to choose the low and high values at the edges of normal operation.
 It is not wise to use the lowest and highest values that each factor could possibly have: that will likely be too extreme.

 Let's take a look at the mechanics of factorial designs by using an example where the conversion, :math:`y`, is affected by two factors: temperature, :math:`T`, and substrate concentration, :math:`S`.